COGNITIVE SCIENCE MAJOR

 V. ADVANCED RESEARCH:

 - Junior seminar in Cognitive Science, COGS 80, offered in the fall term.
 This course will be a series of lectures by faculty working in Cognitive Science across the college.
 Students will discuss readings prior to the lecture, and will meet after the lecture with the speaker for intensive discussion.
-Majors must take this at least once in their Dartmouth career.
+Majors must take this at least once.

 - One course or course sequence that satisfies the requirement for a culminating activity, which may be met in one of three ways: